burakayy7/blog/_posts/2024-10-12-jekyll-local.md

 I used this with a Jekyll Theme, so I am assuming that you also are using this with a Jekyll website made for GitHub Pages.

 And the output provides an Address which the local website should be, and where you can see live changes, locally.
+The good thing about this is that we can easily view live changes we made to our website (just by clicking refresh), which is much faster than how quick gh-pages redeploys changes (which could take up to 5 minutes!).

 Hope this was helpful!